CIML-bioinformatic/BMMlab_Prostate-CD45Pos-PTENKO/README.md

 ### Download the data

-The raw fastq files are available on GEO.
+The raw FASTQ files are available on GEO.
 The rest of the data are available on Recherche Data Gouv :

 You can download all of them or part of then according to your needs.
 Download the folders into WORKING_DIR, in order to keep the correct folder structure.